On the local limit theorems for lower psi-mixing Markov chains: Main Results

 where $B_{n}$ is such that

-In the context of $\varphi-$mixing sequences, for this type of condition we refer to Corollary 5.9 of Kobus (1995) and Corollary 1.3 in Tyran-Kami\'{n}ska (2010), where the necessity of the condition (\ref{DJ})\ for such a type of result is also discussed.
+In the context of $\varphi-$mixing sequences, for this type of condition we refer to Theorem 3.2 in Samur (1997), Corollary 5.9 of Kobus (1995) and Corollary 1.3 in Tyran-Kami\'{n}ska (2010), where the necessity of the condition (\ref{DJ})\ for such a type of result is also discussed.

 \begin{theorem} Assume $0<p<2$ and (\ref{tp}) and (\ref{lrtp}) are satisfied.
-When $1<p<2$ we assume $\mathbb{E}(X_{1})=0$ and when $p=1$ we assume $X_{1}$ has a symmetric distribution$.$ Also assume (\ref{main condition}) and (\ref{DJ}).
-Then in the nonlattice case (\ref{GLLTnonlat}) holds and in the lattice case (\ref{GLLTlatt}) holds with $B_{n}$ defined by (\ref{defBn})$\ $and $h_{L}\ $the density of a strictly stable distribution $L$ with index $p.$ \end{theorem}
+When $1<p<2$ we assume $\mathbb{E}(X_{0})=0$ and when $p=1$ we assume $X_{0}$ has a symmetric distribution.
+Also assume (\ref{main condition} ) and (\ref{DJ}).
+Then in the nonlattice case (\ref{GLLTnonlat}) holds and in the lattice case (\ref{GLLTlatt}) holds with $B_{n}$ defined by (\ref{defBn} )$\ $and $h_{L}\ $the density of a strictly stable distribution $L$ with index $p.$ \end{theorem}

 Note that condition (\ref{DJ})\ of Theorem \ref{Th attraction} is satisfied if we assume that there is $b<\infty$ such that the right hand side of (\ref{cond0}) holds.
 Therefore we obtain:

 \begin{corollary} Assume that $(X_{k})$ is as in Theorem \ref{Th attraction}, (\ref{cond0}), (\ref{tp}) and (\ref{lrtp}) are satisfied.
 Then the conclusions of Theorem \ref{Th attraction} hold. \end{corollary}